 Section World

-The same wire chain reports Trump characterising the hoped-for outcome as including no nuclear weapons for Iran, and saying he had told the U.S. military it would not execute the scheduled strike while also instructing it to remain prepared for a “full, large scale assault” on short notice if an acceptable agreement does not materialise.
+In the same post, Trump characterised the outcome he still wanted as including no nuclear weapons for Iran, and said he had told the U.S. military it would not execute the scheduled strike while remaining prepared for a “full, large scale assault” on short notice if negotiations failed to produce an outcome he would accept.

 Geography and themes